chrisballinger/ProxyKit/README.md

 * [Tether](https://github.com/chrisballinger/Tether-iOS) - Tethering for non-jailbroken iOS Devices over USB.
 * [ChatSecure](https://github.com/chrisballinger/ChatSecure-iOS) - free and open source encrypted chat client for iPhone and Android that supports OTR encryption over XMPP.

+## TODO

+* Add SOCKS5 username/password support
+* Get GCDAsyncProxySocket SOCKS code merged upstream into GCDAsyncSocket
+* Better documentation
+* Tests

+## Contributing

+Thank you for your interest in contributing to ProxyKit!
+Check out the TODO for things that still need to be done.

+1. Fork the project and work in a feature branch.
+2. Ensure that the existing tests are passing and/or write more tests.
+2. Open a pull request on GitHub.
+3. Thank you!

 ## Author